Learning Signal Temporal Logic through Neural Network for Interpretable Classification: Neural Network Architecture

-The overall architecture of NN-TLI consists of four layers as shown in Fig.~\ref{fig:structure}.
-The first layer is associated with the predicates of the formula, and takes a given signal $s$ as input and outputs robustness values for all predicates at all times.
-The second layer takes time variables and robustness values of predicates from the first layer as input and applies temporal operators to generate sub-formulas $\psi_{ij}$.
-The last two layers implement logical operators to combine sub-formulas from the second layer.
+The overall architecture of NN-TLI consists of four layers.
+The first layer is associated with the predicates of sub-formulas.
+It takes signals as input and outputs robustness values for all predicates at all times.
+The second layer takes robustness values from the first layer and time variables as input and applies temporal operators to generate sub-formulas.
+The last two layers implement logical operators to combine sub-formulas.
 In the following sections, we first introduce the fragment of STL captured by NN-TLI formulas.
-Next, we describe the details of each layer of the NN-TLI architecture and show how they implement the STL formula.
+Next, we describe details of each layer of the NN-TLI architecture and show how they implement the STL formula.